-- PSS: Don't forget to cold-storage your backup words for these 2FA things.
-It's a huge pain when your phone goes for a swim and your entire life is 2FA'd. ?
+- PSS: Don't forget to cold store your backup words for these 2FA things.
+It's a huge pain when your phone goes for a swim and your entire life is 2FA'd.

-- Bookmark the URL before the sale, get the address from the URL from your bookmark at time of purchase.
-Do not trust any other source (especially a random bot on Slack).
+- Bookmark the URL before the sale.
+Get the address of the URL from your bookmark at time of purchase.
+Do not trust any other source (especially a bot on Slack).
 PS: When are token sales going to start using ENS names?

 - Check it.
 Then, check it again right before entering any information.
-This is especially important for any sites that require usernames, passwords, email addresses, private keys, and any other personal information.
+This is especially important for any sites that require usernames, passwords, email addresses, private keys, or any other personal information.
 SSL certs do not mean a site is trustworthy, just that they bought an SSL cert.
 Not sure about the correct URL?
-Cross reference Reddit, Twitter, Github, Slack and wherever else the project hangs out.
+Cross-reference Reddit, Twitter, GitHub, Slack and wherever else the project hangs out.

-- Github URLs are much easier to fake and much easier to miss.
-Instead of downloading from that random URL on reddit, seek out the URL on your own.
-Following the developers of these repos on Twitter, friending them on reddit (lol...but seriously it's nice because their name will be orange), or starring said repos on Github helps.
+- GitHub URLs are much easier to fake and much easier to miss.
+Instead of downloading from that unverified URL on Reddit, seek out the URL on your own.
+Following the developers of these repos on Twitter, friending them on Reddit (lol ... but seriously it's nice because their name will be orange), or starring said repos on GitHub helps.

 9. Always verify that the site you landed on is legit.

-- Especially if you are about to entire your private key or download an application.
+- Especially if you are about to enter your private key or download an application.
 What is legit?
 A service that people have used for a decent period of time with good results.
-If the URL has been registered in the last week or the site "just launched", err on the side of caution and avoid it for a while.
+If the URL has been registered in the last week or the site "just launched," err on the side of caution and avoid it for a while.

 - Scam sites rarely last long.
 Value real comments by real people over a random blog.
 Value a collection of information over a single source.
 Understand that legit services will likely have a mix of positive and negative reviews over a long period of time.
-Scam sites typically have no one talking about them, everyone yelling about how they got robbed, or the most perfect reviews ever.
-The latter one is just as red of a flag as the first one.
+Scam sites typically have either no one talking about them at all, a lot of yelling about how people got robbed, or the most perfect reviews ever.
+The latter one is just as much of a red flag as the first one.

-- Don't ever...but especially not on a computer with keys on them.
+- Don't ever ... but especially not on a computer with keys on them.
 The number of security holes in these programs is atrocious.
-You 2FA your entire life, but then let a single string of characters give someone access to your entire computer & every account. ?
+It would be a shame if you enabled 2FA on everything in your life but then let a single string of characters give someone access to your entire computer and every account.

-12. Install an adblocker that actually turns off Google/Bing Ads.
+Install an adblocker that actually turns off Google and Bing ads.

-- I recommend going with uBlock Origin.
+- We recommend going with uBlock Origin.
 If you are already using Adblock Plus, it does not hide Google Ads from you.
-Go into your Adblock Plus settings and uncheck the box that says “Allow some non-intrusive advertising”.
+Go into your Adblock Plus settings and uncheck the box that says “Allow some non-intrusive advertising.”